Appearance

 Operationalizing Responsible AI

-- define AI governance scope, policy, and objectives
+- define the scope, policy, and objectives of its AI management system

-- assess and treat AI risks systematically (and repeatably)
+- assess and treat AI risks and AI impacts systematically

 - operate controls across the lifecycle of AI systems